 3 Daily Priorities for Leaders to Get Things Done

-Practice the 3 daily priorities for leaders - Clear Expectations, Clear Consequences and Self-governance - and get more done.
+Practice the 3 daily priorities for leaders - Clear Expectations, Clear Consequences, and Self-governance - and get more done.

-GR8 Leaders use those 3 daily priorities in their life and encourage the priorities in the lives of those with or around them.
+GR8 Leaders use those 3 daily priorities in their life and encourage the priorities in those with or around them.
 Those 3 priorities increase their focus and the team's focus.
 Of course, the Daily Priorities work best with the foundation of the 6 Critical Values and the 5 Essential Capacities.

 Think about it - if you know the task, the consequences if you do not do it, and the task is your responsibility - you increase the odds of achievement.